-On the other hand, written form of communication is more reliable and feasible for someone who is the lack of convincing people through speaking.
-For some people the voice of their pen is louder their speech to rech their ideas and inner thoughts to people.
+On the other hand, the written form of communication is more reliable and useful for someone who is unable to convince people through speaking.
+For some people, writing is more powerful than speaking.
 Some people shake the world by writing their opinions.
-However, only a few part of the society has the ability of skillful and effective writing.
+However, only a few have the ability to write so skillfully.